passion4IT/CurrencyConverter/README.md

 Most of these packages come by default with installation of php7.1

 #### Changes for tests:
-- In order to execute tests inside repo, change API_KEY of test under managers
+- In order to execute tests inside repo
-- Command to execute tests: `bin/phpunit`
+    - execute command `bin/phpunit`
+    - change API_KEY for tests under managers